 CCSD personnel must:

 - When necessary, provide transportation for the injured employee to the nearest medical facility for treatment.

 An MCO is a Managed Care Organization that arranges for the provision of medical and health care services for injured employees.
 The MCO is responsible for handling all matters related to medical treatment.
-The MCO assists the injured employee with obtaining quality MEDICAL services.
-Third-party Administration (TPA) staff evaluate claims for coverage applicability, monitor progress, assure timely and accurate payments, and all other claim ADMINISTRATION functions.

-You will receive disability compensation if you are certified disabled by your treating doctor due to an on-the-job injury or occupational disease for five or more consecutive calendar days, or five or more cumulative days within a twenty-day period.
+You will receive disability compensation if you are certified disabled by your treating or attending doctor due to an on-the-job injury or occupational disease for five or more consecutive calendar days, or five or more cumulative days within a twenty-day period.
 Compensation is paid retroactively to the first day of your disability.

 If you are eligible for FML, all qualifying absences which may be related to your on-the-job injury or occupational disease will count concurrently toward the 12 week maximum provided for by the FML Act of 1993.

 If the injured employee is required to travel 20 miles or more one way, or 40 miles or more in a week, for medical treatment directly related to the on the job injury or occupational disease, they may be entitled to reimbursement for travel expenses.
 A claim for such reimbursement must be filed within 60 days after the travel took place.
 The travel reimbursement claim form (D-26) is available from Sierra Nevada Administrators, Inc. The injured employee should not wait until the end of treatment to seek reimbursement.

 The claim will be closed when the injured employee reaches maximum medical improvement.
 Sierra Nevada Administrators, Inc. will send a written notice of its intention to close the claim.